Westyn3/westyn3.github.io/README.md

 # Westyn's Portfolio Website

 Welcome to my portfolio website repository!
-This project showcases my skills, experience, and accomplishments as a **Data Scientist** and **Machine Learning Enthusiast**, featuring projects highlighting my expertise in data analysis, predictive modeling, and visualization.
+This portfolio showcases my skills, experience, and accomplishments as a **Data Scientist** and **Machine Learning Enthusiast**, featuring projects highlighting my expertise in data analysis, predictive modeling, and visualization.

 ## 🌐 Live Website
 You can view the live portfolio website here: [westyn3.github.io](https://westyn3.github.io/)